Registration for this event is now closed.

 End time: 4 p.m.

 Fingerspelling Our Way to Reading is a research-based curriculum and intervention that was developed specifically to support children who are Deaf or Hard or Hearing (DHH) in developing reading skills.
-This training will give attendees the background, instruction, modeling, and practice necessary to implement the Fingerspelling Our Way to Reading materials with fidelity.
+Attendees will gain the background, instruction, modeling, and practice necessary to implement the Fingerspelling Our Way to Reading materials with fidelity.
+This training is specifically for teachers, teacher consultants, and other certified professional staff who deliver reading and early literacy instruction to students who are DHH.

 - Understand the results of a five-year research project related to improving reading skills for young students who are DHH in K-2nd grade